 One of the high-confidence candidate genes, which appeared in the HPO sets comparing Cd and the ZmRoot network, is the Gibberellin (GA) signaling component and DELLA- and GRAS-domain transcription factor dwarf9 (GRMZM2G024973, d9; (Winkler and Freeling 1994)). d9 is one of two DELLA paralogs in the maize genome, the other is dwarf8 (GRMZM2G144744; d8), both of which can be mutated to dominant negative forms that display dwarf phenotypes and dramatic suppression of GA responses (Lawit et al. 2010).
-Camoco ranked d9 among the high-confidence candidates for Cd but not d8, though both are present in the root based co-expression network (ZmRoot).
-There was only moderate, but positive co-expression between d8 and d9 (ZmRoot: Z=1.03; ZmPAN: Z=1.04).
+Camoco ranked d9 among the high-confidence candidates for Cd, but not d8, though both genes are present in the root-based co-expression network (ZmRoot).
+Dwarf8 and d9 shared moderate but positive co-expression (ZmRoot: Z=1.03; ZmPAN: Z=1.04).
 Given the indistinguishable phenotypes of the known dominant mutants of d8 and d9, the most likely explanation for this result is that there was allelic variation for d9 in the GWAS panel, but not d8.
-The GA biosynthetic enzyme Ent Kaurene synthase (GRMZM2G093603) encoding the dwarf5 locus (Fu et al. 2016) which affected the concentration of seed Cd and appeared among the HPO genes for Sr in the ZmRoot network.
-This gene is required for the biosynthesis of bioactive GA via ent-Kaurene, strongly suggesting that GA signaling in the roots shapes the ionome and alters the accumulation of Cd in seeds, with potential impacts on human health.
+The GA biosynthetic enzyme Ent Kaurene synthase (GRMZM2G093603) encoding the dwarf5 locus (Fu et al. 2016) also affected the concentration of seed Cd and appeared among the HPO genes for Sr in the ZmRoot network.
+This gene is required for the biosynthesis of bioactive GA via ent-Kaurene, strongly suggesting that GA signaling in roots shapes the ionome and alters the accumulation of Cd in seeds, with potential impacts on human health.

 Fig. 9